Dog Day Afternoon: Development

 Frank Pierson was hired to write the screenplay.
 Aside from Kluge and Moore's research, Pierson conducted his own.
 He contacted journalist Randy Wicker, who covered the story of the heist for gay publications, and provided technical assistance regarding Manhattan's gay nightclub scene.
-Pierson decided he wanted to center the story around Wojtowicz, who refused to receive Pierson in prison while he was in a financial dispute with Warner Bros.
-Pierson analyzed the tapes of the interviews and news articles about the robbery and approached those involved for additional information.
+Pierson decided that he wanted to center the story around Wojtowicz, who refused to receive Pierson in prison while he was in a financial dispute with Warner Bros.

+Pierson analyzed the tapes of the interviews and news articles about the robbery, and approached those involved for additional information.
 Pierson could not define Wojtowicz's character because a different impression was left on each of the interviewees.
-The project overwhelmed him, but he could not quit, as he had spent his cash advance.
-Pierson reviewed his material and found the unfulfilled promises Wojtowicz made as the common trait.
-Pierson viewed them as "the story of the bank" and the failure of the robbery.
+The project overwhelmed him, but he could not quit because he had spent his cash in advance.
+Pierson reviewed his material and found that the unfulfilled promises Wojtowicz made was the common trait.
+Pierson viewed them as "the story of the bank", and the failure of the robbery.

 Pierson finished the screenplay by Christmas 1973.
-Author Leslie Waller later worked on a novelization of the Pierson script, to be published after the release of the film by Dell Publishing.
+Author Leslie Waller worked on a novelization of the Pierson script, released after the film, by Dell Publishing.

 Casting

-With the finished script, Bregman met with director Sidney Lumet and Pacino in London.
-Pacino, who was at the time represented by Bregman, agreed to play the role.
-He then backed out, and Dustin Hoffman expressed interest.
-Bregman did not meet with Hoffman; he felt Pacino could bring the "sensitivity" and "vulnerability" needed for the role.
-After more discussion, Pacino accepted the part but then rejected it again.
-Bregman attributed it to Pacino's use of method acting and said it "might have been a world [Pacino] did not want to explore".
+With the finished script, Martin Bregman met with director Sidney Lumet and star Al Pacino in London.
+Pacino, who, at the time, was represented by Bregman, agreed to play the role.

+Pacino backed out, and Dustin Hoffman expressed interest.
+Bregman did not meet with Hoffman; he felt that Pacino could bring the "sensitivity" and "vulnerability" needed for the role.
+After more discussion, Pacino accepted the part but rejected it again.
+Bregman attributed it to Pacino's use of method acting and said that it "might have been a world [Pacino] did not want to explore".
 Bregman added that "no major star had ever played a gay".

-He wanted to make the film with Pacino.
-The actor backed out of the project a third time and told Bregman he wanted to return to the theater.
-He said he would "never make the adjustment necessary for the movies".
-Pacino again returned to the project and attributed his behavior to stress and drinking, and that he needed "a life outside work".
+But he wanted to make the film with Pacino.
+The actor backed out of the project a third time, and told Bregman that he wanted to return to the theater.
+He said that he would "never make the adjustment necessary for the movies".
+Pacino again returned to the project, and attributed his behavior to stress and drinking, and that he needed "a life outside work".
 Lumet mentioned the characterization of Sonny Wortzik's (Wojtowicz) "insane framework of life" as the stress factor for Pacino.
 In a meeting before the rehearsals, Pacino asked Pierson and Lumet to tone down Sonny Wortzik's behavior; his request was rejected.
 Eden described Wojtowicz as "a very domineering person", and added: "he is good-natured ... but sometimes went overboard ... and he terrified me".
 Wicker later said that the screenplay of Dog Day Afternoon portrayed Wojtowicz to be "more rational than he really was".